ImperialCollegeLondon/DirectSearch.jl/README.md

 ## Usage

-A more detailed guide is available in the [documentation](https://EdwardStables.github.io/DirectSearch.jl/dev/man/usage).
+A more detailed guide is available in the [documentation](https://ImperialCollegeLondon.github.io/DirectSearch.jl/dev/man/usage) *documentation is currently unavailable*.

 A problem is defined with `DSProblem(N)`, where N is the dimension of the problem.
 The objective function and initial point need to be set before optimization can run.
 ```julia